MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 A regular expression is a compact form of programming for checking a string of characters against an encoded validation.
 For example, you could check for the absence of a capital alphabetic character in the *FirstName* field by placing `[^A-Z]` in the *RegEx* field.

 The regular expression processing for this dialog is supported by the .NET Framework.
-For a quick reference on using regular expressions, see [.NET Regular Expression](https://docs.microsoft.com/dotnet/standard/base-types/regular-expressions).
+For guidance on using regular expressions, see [.NET Regular Expression](https://docs.microsoft.com/dotnet/standard/base-types/regular-expressions).

 ## Script examples